Build a HIPAA Compliant App for Healthcare

 - Have Business Associate Agreement with any third party providers.

-- SMS, MMS, and Push Notifications are not encrypted.
+- SMS, MMS, and Mobile Push Notifications are not encrypted.
 Make sure they don’t contain ePHI.

 - Permanently dispose of ePHI when no longer needed in a secure way.